travelping/eradius/README.md

 The handle time metrics are generated internally using histograms.
 These histograms all have a time span of 60s.
 The precise metrics are defined in `include/eradius_metrics`.

-### TODO

-  * unify request/response keywords
-  * make duplicates and retransmissions available for all type of requests/responses